Sebring International Raceway: History

 The track is currently owned by IMSA Holdings, LLC through its subsidiary Sebring International Raceway, LLC via its purchase of the Panoz Motor Sports Group in September 2012.
 It is currently leased by the Sebring International Raceway, LLC, which acquired the facility from Andy Evans in 1997.

-The track is often recognized for its famous, high-speed "Turn 17", a long, bumpy, fast right-hander that can make or break a car's speed down the front straight.
-The corner can fit up to three cars wide.
+The track is often recognized for "Turn 17", a long, high-speed right-hand corner with a surface that can significantly affect a car's exit speed onto the front straight.
+The corner is wide enough to accommodate up to three cars side by side.

 Skip Barber Racing School held numerous programs at the facility, including a scholarship opportunity for young racers.

 From 2019 to 2023 (with no races run in 2020 or 2021 due to the COVID-19 pandemic), the World Endurance Championship ran a round called the 1000 Miles of Sebring, run concurrently with the famed 12 Hours.
 The first race in 2019 was won by Toyota Gazoo Racing.
 When the event returned after the pandemic in 2022 it was won by the French Alpine Elf Team.
 Toyota then won their second race at Sebring in 2023.
 The FIA dropped the race from the WEC calendar in 2024 and 2025, its place being taken by the Lone Star Le Mans race at the Circuit of the Americas in Austin, Texas.

 In 2021, the first-ever 24-hour race at Sebring took place, hosted by the World Racing League, an amateur endurance championship series, with W2W Racing winning the overall race.